diegomanuel/binance-to-google-sheets/README.md

 ### The quick'n easy way for everybody

-Just [download the latest **BINANCE.gs**](https://github.com/diegomanuel/binance-to-google-sheets/releases/latest/download/BINANCE.gs) _all-in-one_ file and **copy & paste** its contents following these steps:
+Just [download the latest **BINANCE.gs**](https://github.com/diegomanuel/binance-to-google-sheets/releases/latest/download/BINANCE.gs) _all-in-one_ file + [**appsscript.json**](https://github.com/diegomanuel/binance-to-google-sheets/releases/latest/download/appsscript.json) and **copy & paste** its contents following these steps:

 1. With your desired `Google Spreadsheet` opened, go to `Tools -> Script editor`.
-    * It should open a new page with a `Code.gs` file containing an empty function.
+    * It should open an editor in a new page with a `Code.gs` file containing an empty function.
-2. Remove any contents from `Code.gs` and paste the contents from the downloaded `BINANCE.gs` file.
-3. Save the project at `File -> Save`.
+    * Remove any contents from `Code.gs` and save the project at `File -> Save`.
 Give any name you want.
+2. Go to project properties and make sure to select `Show "appsscript.json" manifest file in editor` checkbox.
+3. Go back to code editor, select the `Code.gs` file and paste the contents from the downloaded `BINANCE.gs` file.
+4. Do the same for `appsscript.json` and optionally set your desired timezone.
-4. Refresh/reload your Google Spreadsheet (hit `F5` on the browser).
+5. Save the project again and refresh/reload your Google Spreadsheet (hit `F5` on the browser).
     * Once reloaded, you should see a little message box (toast) at the bottom-right corner.
-5. Go to `Binance` item at your spreadsheet's main menu and click on the `Authorize add-on!` item.
+6. Go to `Binance` item at your spreadsheet's main menu and click on the `Authorize add-on!` item.
-6. A Google's dialog should appear asking for permissions, proceed with all the steps and click `Allow`.
+7. A Google's dialog should appear asking for permissions, proceed with all the steps and click `Allow`.
     * The popup will close and nothing will change on your spreadsheet yet!
-7. Once the add-on is authorized, repeat step `5` (click `Authorize add-on!` again) and voila!
+8. Once the add-on is authorized, repeat step `5` (click `Authorize add-on!` again) and voila!

 ### If you are a developer  =]